sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

 people are asked to choose among one of several (in this case 5) clearly ordered possibilities, generally with a verbal descriptor given in each case.
 However, it is not necessary that all items are explicitly described.
-Thit is a perfectly good example of a 5-point Likert scale
+This is a perfectly good example of a 5-point Likert scale
 too:

    | \(1\) Strongly disagree